thinkulum/generator-python-cmd/__tests__/data/README.md

 <a id="contributing"></a>
 ## Contributing

-Since I'm the only author and this project isn't public, there's no way to contribute at this time.

 <a id="testing"></a>
 ## Testing

-Run `run_tests.py` to automatically run all the tests.
-This is just the `node2` script renamed to avoid import conflicts.
+From a command prompt in the project directory, run the command `nose2` to automatically run all the tests.

 <a id="changelog"></a>
 ## Changelog